mroshaw/mroshaw.github.io/docs/Subnautica/modding-with-thunderkit/features-of-thunderkit/spawn-prefab.md

     This Harmony patch code will fire when the player Game Object is spawned, and will load your new prefab from the asset bundle, instantiate an instance of it, and attach it just in front of the player.

+    !!! tip

+        You should always specify the file extension of the asset that you want to load, in this case `.prefab`.
+This avoids ambiguity in the case where you may have multiple assets of different types with the same name.

 6. "Build and Deploy" the mod, with your new changes, and launch the game.

 7. Load a saved game and you should see your rotating cube in front of you:![](./images/prefab-instantiated-cube.png)

 This just gives you an idea of how easy it is to create Asset Bundles and use them to introduce prefab instances into the game.
-Typically, you would not want to instantiate instances directly like this, and you should refer to the Nautilus documentation for [adding new content into the game](https://subnauticamodding.github.io/Nautilus/tutorials/spawns.html) for details on how best to go about it.
+Typically, you would not want to instantiate instances directly like this, and you should refer to the Nautilus documentation for [adding new content into the game](https://subnauticamodding.github.io/Nautilus/tutorials/prefabs-overview.html) for details on how best to go about it.